Trapped Between Two Rocks at the End of the World

 “Of course you have a choice, Marty, dear fellow, everyone does.”
 Rachel hears the black and white movie playing from the big screen TV sitting in the middle of the empty cul-de-sac.
 The glow of the screen lures her closer.

-Once past the Prestons’ house, the sounds from the living end of the suburb start to fade away in exchange for the silence of the abandoned end.
+Once past the Prestons’ empty house, the sounds from the living end of the suburb start to fade away in exchange for the silence of the abandoned end.
 Rachel no longer hears her parents fighting six houses down.
 The echo of the Martins’ barking dog dissolves behind her.
 The dull murmur of TVs from the still populated side of the neighborhood sizzle out until Rachel can’t hear them anymore.
 The sounds of cars dissipate, leaving only the wind and Rachel’s footsteps against the pavement.
 That and the comforting drone of the TV.

 Rachel sighs in the quietude, “Finally.”
 That’s why she’s here: for some peace and quiet at the end of the world.
 A hushed place where Rachel can make a crucial choice: either try to sleep through the asteroid or die sooner.
 Take the end into her own hands.
 Like her brother years ago.
 Like Iskra a week ago.